Run Rabbit Run 50 & 100 Mile Endurance Races

 5. That if you really think you have a chance at winning some money, you won’t throw your name in the hat for any of our pre-race drawings, which will all be left to the Tortoises and the slower Hares.

 6. That if you cut the course in some way, on purpose or by accident, or cheat in some way, or do something bad, like litter, or use headphones in the middle of town where you might get hit by a car, or otherwise violate any of our rules and the race committee determines you did it, that you’ll agree to forfeit whatever you might have won, and not raise a fuss about it.

 7. That you, and your crew, will be courteous to everyone, including all Tortoises and volunteers.
 And especially Harvey.

-8. That no matter how fast you run, you’re not eligible for any Tortoise awards or prize money.
+8. That no matter how fast you run, you’re not eligible for any Tortoise awards.